anujdutt9/Encrypted-Machine-Learning/README.md

 # Encrypted Machine Learning

-***This repository contains my exploration with different Encryption Techniques for Machine Learning and Federated Learning.***
+***This repository contains my exploration with different Homomorphic Encryption Techniques for Machine Learning and Federated Learning.***

 # Requirements